Sleepless in Seattle: Origins and development

-Eventually TriStar chairman Mike Medavoy was heavily promoting the film, and Foster began interviewing potential directors shortly after.
+Eventually TriStar chairman Mike Medavoy heavily promoted the film, and Foster began interviewing potential directors shortly after.
 Nick Castle had been slated to write and direct Hook (1991), a big-budget adaptation of Peter Pan also for TriStar, but he was eventually removed from the film in favor of Steven Spielberg.
-The studio re-assigned Castle to Sleepless in Seattle as a consolation.
+The studio reassigned Castle to Sleepless in Seattle as a consolation.
 Garry Marshall had also been considered to direct.
 While Foster retained sole producer credit, the film was co-executive produced by Lynda Obst and Patrick Crowley.
-Foster struggled to get the film made over the following two years, claiming that the process of the film getting made contained " its own dramatic twists and turns".
+Foster struggled to get the film made over the following two years.
 After finally agreeing to maintain the idea of keeping the couple separated, TriStar insisted that the "wistful" script be re-written to make the film and each character edgier and quirkier, particularly Sam and Annie.
 Foster found the script lacked the sophistication and complexity required to elevate an emotional, sentimental story beyond merely treacle.
 Foster reluctantly informed Arch they were interested in changing writers in order to "sharpen" his script.
 Although Arch submitted a re-write himself, he soon found he was essentially "kicked off my own movie", and replaced by a writer with whose work he was not pleased, such as relocating the entire film to New York without including the Empire State Building.
 Arch begged Foster and director Nick Castle to hire a better writer "who's going to take this way up to the next level".